Emory University Data & Information Overview

 Student Loan Debt

 How Much Money Do Emory Graduates Make?students who graduate with a bachelor's degree from Emory make about $66,000 a year during their first few years of employment after graduation.
-That's great news for Emory students since it is 66% more than the average college graduate's salary of $39,802 per year.
+This is good news for future Emory graduates since it is 66% more than the average college graduate's salary of $39,802 per year.

 Location of Emory University